victorqribeiro/naiveCorners/README.md

 Well, as the name suggests, this is a very naive approach.

 Given any image we will look at it a window of 3 by 3 at a time.
+(We could resize the image to speed up the process, but who's in a hurry?)

 3x3 window.
 ![grid](ref/grid.png)